 No matter how big or small your email list is, you’ve probably got more than one audience under the surface.
 Some subscribers might be older while others are younger, and there are probably people interested in different types of services that your firm provides.

-If you seperate each of these subgroups and market to each of them with messages designed for their specific interests, you will be much more successful at converting leads.
+If you separate each of these subgroups and market to each of them with messages designed for their specific interests, you will be much more successful at converting leads.

 6. Write Engaging Content